mehtasrishti93/mehulbafna.github.io/README.md

 **Volunteering Data Analyst @ Mi4 People gGmbH (_Mar 2023 - Mar 2024_)**
 - Conducted in-depth EDA on loan data, revealing strong associations between loan type and borrower credit score (correlation coefficient = 0.73)
 - Conducted outlier detection of loan demand and interest rate data using time series analysis, resulting in a 20% improvement in anomaly detection
-- Boosted user engagement by 20% with interactive Power BI dashboards, leading to an increased understanding of key loan data trends and insights.
+- Boosted user engagement by 20% with interactive Power BI dashboards, leading to an increased understanding of key loan data trends and insights

 **Software Engineer Associate @ Accenture (_May 2016 - Aug 2017_)**
 - Migrated data from a legacy system to an insurance application system using a MySQL server with 98% of the data records successfully mapped